HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - Downtime.md

 ### Witcher Work
+Something certainly happens in [[Ralia]].

 ### Commander of the [[Battalion of the Silver Arrow|Silver Arrow]]

 # [[Caede]]
 ---
+### Defences and Staff of [[Trayfort Keep]]
+The Vanguard have been gone from their home for some time, and during that time Trayfort has been defended by a group of ashen legion.
+It is a mess, having been ransacked by [[Meeek]] the kobold, as well as other vermin.

 ### Herald of the [[Deathwatch]]
 ### Dungeon Delving